Legal Requirements for Opening a Gym Franchise in Australia

 You’ll need to register your business with the Australian Securities and Investments Commission (ASIC).
 This includes:

-For a franchise, setting up as a company is the most common approach due to liability protection and growth potential.
+For a franchise, setting up as a company is the most common approach, given liability protection and growth potential.

 Licensing, Insurance and Regulatory Approvals